CaolanC/SouljaEngine/README.md

 `make brs`
 `make brcf`

-We don't have an include directory as we don't have a public API to expose.
+We don't have an include directory as we don't have a public API to expose as of right now.